SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

 =========

 Whenever you encounter a crash or warning make sure you set SpongeForge or SpongeVanilla up correctly.
 Here's a short checklist to help you out.
-If you're unsure on how to aquire the information needed, have a look at the :doc:`logs` page.
-It explains how you get the desired answers out of your logfiles.
+If you're unsure on how to acquire  the information needed, have a look at the :doc:`logs` page.
+It explains how you get the desired answers out of your log files.

 1. Is Java 8 installed and is Sponge using it?